Harvesting Salt Marsh Hay

 Wiswell’s binders contain a wealth of records, maps and letters from those early years of the Land Trust including the transcript of an interview with Carl Sonnichsen about harvesting salt marsh hay from which this story is taken.

 “When the ground was frozen, zero degree weather, you could take a pair of cattle and a wagon and go out there and bring the hay ashore.
 Coldest, most disagreeable thing in the world.”

 Carl estimated that over 100 men would be working on the East River Meadows at one time.
 The School Meadow at the end of the East River meadows was considered a very good one.
 Carl recalled that the hay was sold to whoever did the most to harvest it and the proceeds went to the school system in Guilford.

 “It was an important operation, you had to do it when the tides were right, when the weather was right, when other farm work wasn’t pressing, then you hurried down, cut the meadow grass and struggled hard to get it ashore before any storm developed.”

 Ray Wiswell concluded his interview “Carl, this has all been a very interesting afternoon for me and I am sure that the records that we’ve made here will be of value to someone later on who may want to go back over some of the personal experiences and human interest stories about these marshes.
 Thank you very much Carl.”

-It is quite possible to imagine Carl all those years ago with a horse and wagon cutting salt hay in what is soon to be Madison’s new Salt Meadow Park or in the salt marshes that now make up such an important part of the MLCT.
+It is quite possible to imagine Carl all those years ago with a horse and wagon cutting salt hay in what is now Madison’s Salt Meadow Park or in the salt marshes that now make up such an important part of the MLCT.